CADViewer/cadviewer-conversion-server/README.md

 The CADViewer NodeJS Conversion server (nodejs/cadviewer-conversion-server/) is used in six different implementations: **NodeJS**, **Angular**,**ReactJS**, **Laravel**, **Rails7** and **VueJS**.

-The repository contains a full setup including converters and NodeJS controlling script
+The repository contains a full setup including converters and NodeJS controlling script.

-If installing on Linux, please use the repository: [cadviewer-conversion-server-linux](https://github.com/CADViewer/cadviewer-conversion-server-linux)
+It contains all components to run on either a Windows server or a Linux Server.

 ## This package contains

 1: NodeJS script library for controlling CAD Conversions and communication with CADViewer  - in its preferred folder structure

-2: AutoXchange AX2024Converter and DWG Merge 2024 Converter - in their preferred folder structure
+2: AutoXchange AX2024 Converter, LinkList2023 Converterand DWGMerge2023 Converter - in their preferred folder structure

-***Note:*** If on Linux, unpack the compressed AX2024 binary in /converters/ax2023/linux and update the executable name in CADViewer_config.json.

 3: All structures for file-conversion, sample drawings, redlines, etc.